zaataylor/rich-hn/architecture.md

             items: dict
         }
         ```
         where `items` is a `dict` that has integer keys and `Item` values.
 The integer keys will correspond to `Item` IDs, and the values will be the `Item` with the ID identified by the key.
+The `pg_number` field is used to indicate the current page on HN.

 - Display
     - TODO